 Clinics were provided in every subject run by teachers or older pupils to provide support to any pupils falling behind the rate of progress needed to achieve their academic targets.

 Further developments were undertaken with eQE, greatly improving electronic access for the pupils to academic subject and library resources for independent learning and research, aiding their organisation of tasks such as homework, facilitating communication and providing information about the curriculum and extra-curricular opportunities.
+Funding was allocated to a student who lacked the necessary computer facilities to participate in remote learning.

 Form tutors monitored the progress of pupils throughout the year, checking at regular intervals that pupils were not falling behind their expected rate of progress and were on course for high levels of attainment in line with the challenging targets set for them.
+This continued during the lockdown period with additional support offered to those who needed it; this included supervised support at School during lockdown with teachers providing structured plans for learning on these days.

 This Pupil Premium strategy is reviewed annually in November.